 In the case of Duncan, what is his corrupting influence?
-Taking for granted that he is working for Mr. C, we must wonder how he met him, just as we wonder how Phyllis met him, and we wonder what power it is that Mr. C exerts that Duncan will do as he demands.
+Taking for granted that he is working for Mr. C, we must wonder how he met him, just as we wonder how Phyllis met him.

 (1) 9:02.
 Night.
 A train crossing.
 As the train passes we see BNSL on three leading engines.

 of a cheap motel--or what is classic Hollywood cheap.

 (3) Cut to Ray and a new character named Jack (Steve Baker) in a diner.
 The train rumbles in the distance as Jack mutely eats.
 RAY (laughing): Jack, you barely touched your three dinners.